Villa La Rotonda

-Villa La Rotonda is a Renaissance villa just outside Vicenza in Northern Italy designed by Italian Renaissance architect Andrea Palladio, and begun in 1567, though not completed until the 1590s.
+Villa La Rotonda is a Renaissance villa just outside Vicenza in Northern Italy designed by Italian Renaissance architect Andrea Palladio, and begun in 1567, though not completed until 1605.
 The villa's official name is Villa Almerico Capra Valmarana, but it is also known as "La Rotonda", "Villa Rotonda", "Villa Capra", and "Villa Almerico Capra".
-The name Capra derives from the Capra brothers, who completed the building after it was ceded to them in 1592.
+The name Capra derives from the Capra brothers, who completed the building after they acquired it in 1592.
 Along with other works by Palladio, the building is conserved as part of the World Heritage Site "City of Vicenza and the Palladian Villas of the Veneto".

 Inspiration

-In 1565 a priest, Paolo Almerico, on his retirement from the Vatican (as referendario apostolico of Pope Pius IV and afterwards Pius V), returned to his home town of Vicenza in the Venetian countryside and built a country house.
+In 1565 Paolo Almerico, a clerk and nobleman, on his retirement from the Vatican (as referendario apostolico of Pope Pius IV and afterwards Pius V), returned to his home town of Vicenza in the Venetian countryside and built a country house.Some like to consider this being the first addition of suburbs as it wasn’t built to be surrounding a farm.
+The building wasn’t meant to actually be inhabited even though it is described as a habitable place.
+It is proportionate enough where someone could live there but not a reputable family over the summer time.
 This house, later known as 'La Rotonda', was to be one of Palladio's best-known legacies to the architectural world.
 Villa Capra may have inspired a thousand subsequent buildings, but the villa was itself inspired by the Pantheon in Rome.
+It was also inspired by Christian and pagan architecture in the columns of the four pronai, the building is described to be a villa temple.